AxiumCrisis61/StableSVC/code/model/Hifi_GAN/README.md

 - Modify up-sampling block: decompose 1-d Deconvolution to Resize-Convolution to avoid Checkerboard Artifacts [3].

-  - Small Notes: number of channels in Conv1d is initial the number of mel-frequency bins, that is to say, channel dimension in the model is essentially the
+  - Small Notes: number of channels in Conv1d is initial the number of mel-frequency bins, that is to say, channel dimension in the model is essentially the dimension of each STFT frame.

 # HiFi-GAN: Generative Adversarial Networks for Efficient and High Fidelity Speech Synthesis